-6.6.6 Adjustment of the combustion chamber door
+6.6.7 Adjustment of the doors

-In order for the stove to burn at its best efficiency, the door must provide a perfect seal with the firebox.
+In order for the stove to burn at its best efficiency, the door of the combustion chamber must provide a perfect seal.
 Therefore, the gasket should be inspected periodically to check for a good seal.
-The gasket seal may be improved with a simple latch mechanism adjustment:
+The oven door is not designed to be airtight to allow some air circulation.
+Doors adjustment: